+Paper Code: ENG 544A

-Paper Code: ENG544 Total Lecture: 60
+Total Lecture: 60

-Course Objectives: This paper is designed as a progression of History of English literature-I. It aims to prepare the student in the vast and extensive history of English literature and the social, political and cultural conditions in which the inception and evolution of the diversity of literature propelled itself.
+Course Objectives: This paper has been designed:

+- i. to cover up further themes/trends/movements in the History of English Literature-I. - ii. to prepare the student in the vast and extensive history of English literature and the social, political and cultural conditions in which the inception and evolution of the diversity of literature propelled itself.

+Learning Outcomes:

-Learning Outcomes: The student will develop a comprehensive idea of the prescribed periods of history and will be able to relate themselves to the millennia-long tradition of knowledge.
+- i. the student will develop a comprehensive idea of the prescribed periods of history. - ii. they will be able to relate themselves to the millennia-long tradition of knowledge.